isomerpages/nlb-curiocity/_events/Bras Basah Showcase/Bras Basah As A Place For Entertainment And Recreation.md

 | [![Alt text for image on Isomer site](/images/sample-bb-theatre-royal-1.jpg)](https://www.nas.gov.sg/archivesonline/photographs/record-details/d703c034-1161-11e3-83d5-0050568939ad){:target="_blank"} |
 |  When Cheong died in 1934, his theatre was sold to Amalgamated Theatres, the company managing Capitol and Pavilion cinemas.
 The company then turned it into a cinema screening films from India, with the occasional live act from Indian theatrical and performing groups.
 (Photo via [National Archives of Singapore](https://www.nas.gov.sg/archivesonline/photographs/record-details/d703c034-1161-11e3-83d5-0050568939ad)){:target="_blank"} |

-When Cheong died in 1934, his theatre was sold to Amalgamated Theatres, the company managing Capitol and Pavilion cinemas.
-The company then turned it into a cinema screening films from India, with the occasional live act from Indian theatrical and performing groups.

 Diamond Theatre was located a few doors away at 499 North Bridge Road opposite today's Bugis Junction.
 Formerly called Alexandra Hall, it was leased by bangsawan troupe Opera Yap Chow Tong.
+As such, during its early days, the theatre was used to staged bangsawan performances.
+In 1947, similar to Royal Theatre, the theatre was converted into a 600-seat "first-rate" cinema specialising in Indian films.

 Diamond Theatre